-All students are expected to carry a minimum of six (6) units of credit per academic year, and a minimum of six (6) classes per semester, exclusive of PE and Health.
-Seniors in good standing may carry a minimum of six courses, including physical education and health.
+All students are expected to carry a minimum of six (6) units of credit per academic year, and a minimum of six (6) classes per semester exclusive of PE and Health.
 Students who have registered for more than the above required credits/classes may work with their School Counselor to drop a course.
 No student may withdraw from a scheduled course without the appropriate form signed by the classroom teacher, the department chairperson, the student's parent/guardian, and the School Counselor.
 After the tenth day of school, the principal must also sign the form.
 Forms are available in the School Counseling office.
 If the student withdraws from a course within ten (10) calendar days of the beginning of the course, the course will not appear on their transcript.
 Students who withdraw from a course after the ten (10) day limit with permission from the department chairperson will receive a final course grade of WP (Withdraw Pass) or a WF (Withdraw Failure) on their transcript, depending on the course grade at the time of withdrawal.
 Any student who withdraws from a course after the ten (10) day limit without the approval of the teacher and/or department chair will receive a final course grade of WF (Withdraw Failure) on their transcript and the WF will be counted as a 0 in the student's GPA calculation.
 A student involved in the process of dropping or adding a course may not stop attending class and/or start going to another class until the Course Change Request Form has been signed by all parties, and the Counselor informs the student that the process is complete.